2025 British Open: Final

 When play resumed for the second session, Murphy won the ninth frame with a 78 break to lead for the first time at 5–4.
 In frame 10, Murphy missed a pot on the black, and McGill made an 81 break to tie the scores at 5–5.
 Murphy again missed the black in frame 11 while leading by 37 points, and McGill took the frame with a 77 break.
-Murphy won the 12th frame after McGill missed a with four reds remaining, tying the scores at 6–6 at the mid-session interval.
-McGill took frame 13 with a 73 break to move 7–6 ahead, but Murphy made a break of 76 in the 14th to draw level again at 7–7.
-McGill led by 30 points in the 15th but missed a red, and Murphy moved 8–7 in front with a 72 break.
-Murphy made a 66 break in the 16th to move two frames clear for the first time at 9–7.
-In frame 17, McGill was on a break of 43 when he missed a pot on a red.
-Murphy won a safety exchange on the last red and made a match-winning clearance to secure a 10–7 victory.
+Murphy won the 12th frame after McGill missed a with four reds remaining, tying the scores at 6–6.
+McGill took frame 13 with a 73 break to move 7–6 ahead, but Murphy produced a break of 76 in the 14th to draw level again at 7–7.
+Murphy won the next two frames with breaks of 72 and 66 to lead 9–7.
+In frame 17, Murphy won a safety exchange on the last red and made a match-winning clearance to secure a 10–7 victory.
 In all, the match produced four century breaks and ten more breaks over 60.

 The win gave Murphy his first British Open title, the 13th ranking title of his professional career, and his first victory at a ranking event since the 2023 Championship League 26 months earlier.
 He advanced from 16th to 12th place in the world rankings after the tournament, while McGill as runner-up moved up from 57th to 45th.
 "When you haven't been in a ranking final for a long time, I was grateful for the opportunity and so pleased that my game was there today when I needed it," Murphy said afterwards.
 "I have a great team behind me who help me so much, when I am not feeling 100 per cent they push me on.
 For it all to come together today is extremely rewarding."
 McGill commented: "I felt like the stronger player all day.
 I'm not sure what happened towards the end, I wasn't nervous or anything, I just didn't seem to participate in the last few frames.
 [Murphy] is a quality player."